-For graduate students, not holding a PA certification, they will not be eligible for PA ESL Program Specialist certification.
+Graduate students not holding a PA certification will not be eligible for PA ESL Program Specialist certification.
 If they desire to complete coursework without certification, they will need to complete an additional 3 credits in ELL, unless waived by the Program Coordinator.